Grogs/scala-course-semester4/README.md

 # Lesson 6

-Start by checking out the `lesson6`branch and running `sbt compile`.
+Start by checking out the `lesson6`branch and running `sbt ~run`.

 [//]: # (Review solutions to lesson 5.
 Look at the code moved to shared.)

+We don't have any tests for you fix this week.
+Instead you will need to run the app and manually test!

 ### Exercise 1 - Interactive Search